yzanhua/MPI_H5/readme.md

 1. Mpich installation and environment setup is [here](setup.md).

-1. The folder `h5test` contains codes for testing h5py.
+1. The folder `h5test`: test h5py.

+1. The folder `PythonC`: call c functions from python.